 We worked and worked the Sumi tattoo, trying once again to produce one of the best tattoos in Dallas, hour after hour, a marathon first session got Brad the outline and all the Japanese background shading completed in a five-hour session.

-In another couple weeks, he was back on Elm Street again- getting an Elm Street Tattoo from our private studio that is just a stone’s throw away from the street shop.
+In another couple of weeks, he was back in Deep Ellum again, getting an Elm Street Tattoo from our private tattoo studio that is just a stone’s throw away from the street shop.

-The second session went by quickly- passing like a dream of Han Shan up on the snowy mountain.
+The second session went by quickly, passing like a dream of Han Shan up on the snowy mountain.
 Could a haiku sum it up?
-But would a Taoist tattoo artist even bother?
+Would a Taoist tattoo artist even bother?
 What about a Shinto tattoo artist?
 You tell me.